elissamskog/Seaweed-Market-Analysis-Indonesia/README.md

 Customers Collection:
 Document ID: customer_id, a unique identifier for each customer
 Fields:
-location_id: String, location of the customer
+location_id: String, location id of the customer
 name: String, internal name for the customer

     Orders Subcollection:
     Fields:
-    order data: Map/Object, the firebase identifier of the product(s) in the Products Collection with associated quantity of MOQ
+    order data: Map/Object, the firebase identifier of the product(s) in the Products Collection with associated quantity e.g {product1: 2, product2, 1}
-    (e.g {product1: 2, product2, 1}, where the values refer to the number of MOQ's)
     timestamp: Timestamp, the creation or update time of the order
     status: String, indicating the order status